sukhinin/simple-config/README.md

 ### Providing custom configuration implementations
 Any class implementing `Config` interface can be used as a configuration object.
-The library provides `PropertiesConfig` and `MapConfig` that wrap `Properties` and `Map` instances and expose them as a configuration object.
+The library provides `PropertiesConfig` and `MapConfig` that wrap `Properties` and `Map<String, String>` instances and expose them as a configuration objects.
 Factory methods of `ConfigLoader` class are designed to simplify loading configuration from different sources.